 - Boil a large pot of water.

-- Slowly pour it down the clogged drain in two to three stages, allowing it to work for several seconds between pours.
+- Slowly pour the boiling water down the clogged drain in two to three stages, pausing a few seconds between pours.

 2. Baking Soda and Vinegar: The Natural Power Duo